 - Do not caption photos with the names of current students.

 - Do not post photos of students who are on the “Do Not Photo” list.
-(Ask your teacher or see the Director of Community and Media Relations for details.)
+(Ask your teacher or see the Director of Public Relations for details.)

 Be aware of site-specific guidelines (Global Studies Blog, for example)